goodhood-eu/design-tokens/README.md

 # design-tokens
-from design-tokens to platform codevia style-dictionary
+from design-tokens to platform code via style-dictionary